siliconvalley4u/MLImageRecognition/README.md

 that trade off size for accuracy.
 One model, SqueezeNet, is approximately 5MB.
 The other, VGG16, is 550MB.
 In this app you can use either model to classify either stored photos or camera images.

-VGG16 is _not_ included in the Github repository, so you _must_ follow the instructions in this file to download and compile it for use in the app.
+VGG16 is _not_ included in this Github repository, so you _must_ follow the instructions in this file to download and compile it for use in the app.

-## Downloading and compiling a machine learning model
+## Downloading and compiling a Core ML

 This application uses two image-classification models: SqueezeNet and VGG16.
 The compiled SqueezeNet model is already included in the Github directory.
-VGG16 must be downloaded from [https://docs-assets.developer.apple.com/coreml/models/VGG16.mlmodel](https://docs-assets.developer.apple.com/coreml/models/VGG16.mlmodel), compiled, and included in the project before you can use it.
+VGG16 must be downloaded, compiled, and included in the project before you can use it.

-To download the 550MB VGG16, either save it from the file above or, from a terminal, run:
+To download the 550MB VGG16, from a terminal, run:

     wget https://docs-assets.developer.apple.com/coreml/models/VGG16.mlmodel

-The CoreML compiler is included with the Xcode developer tools   (Xcode 9 and higher).
+The Core ML compiler is included with the Xcode developer tools   (Xcode 9 and higher).
 To compile an .mlmodel, run:

     xcrun coremlcompiler compile {model.mlmodel} {outputFolder}

-The `outputFolder` should be the Resources folder of your Xamarin iOS solution.
-The output of the CoreML compiler is a folder with a .mlmodelc extension.
+The `outputFolder` should be the Resources folder of your iOS solution.
+The output of the Core ML compiler is a folder with a .mlmodelc extension.
 The contents will vary depending on the type of machine-learning algorithm used.

 Once you’ve compiled the model, you must include it in your solution.
 Open the sample application and in the Solution